MALKOO0044/shopixo/replit.md

 # System Architecture

 ## Frontend Architecture
 Shopixo utilizes Next.js 14 (App Router) with TypeScript for server-side rendering, streaming, and code splitting.
 Styling is managed with Tailwind CSS, incorporating a custom gold/navy HSL color palette and design tokens.
 UI components are built using Radix UI primitives, styled with shadcn/ui patterns and `class-variance-authority`, ensuring accessibility.
-It supports dark/light mode via `next-themes` and full internationalization with RTL design for Arabic using CSS and HTML `dir` attributes.
+It supports dark/light mode via `next-themes`.
 Lucide React provides consistent iconography.

 ## Backend Architecture
 The backend leverages Next.js API routes and React Server Components.
 Supabase (PostgreSQL with Row Level Security) is the primary database, handling data and authentication via Supabase Auth and `auth-helpers-nextjs`.
 Stripe processes payments, utilizing checkout sessions and webhooks for order fulfillment.
 Rate limiting for API protection is implemented with Upstash Redis and `@upstash/ratelimit`.
 Error tracking is optional via Sentry.
 Server Components directly fetch data from Supabase, Server Actions handle mutations, and webhooks trigger backend processes for orders and inventory.